-3 Annual requirements The trustees will: appoint an approved auditor to examine the records at the end of the financial year ■ lodge the combined income tax and regulatory Ш return (Form F) with the Tax Office by the due date Ш pay the supervisory levy and the fund's tax liability, when due comply with surcharge requirements Penalties apply for failing to meet the annual requirement listed above. ents Tax matters Records will be kept by the trustees in relation to: operating expenses of the fund ■ sales/purchases of assets for capital gains tax Ш ■ tax file numbers of members Ш deductions claimed for the provision of death and disability benefits for members. nent. iles s.
-The trustees will: appoint an approved auditor to examine the records at the end of the financial year lodge the combined income tax and regulatory return (Form F) with the Tax Office by the due date pay the supervisory levy and the fund's tax liability, when due comply with surcharge requirements.
-Penalties apply for failing to meet the annual requirement listed above.
-Tax matters Records will be kept by the trustees in relation to: deductions claimed for administrative and operating expenses of the fund sales/purchases of assets for capital gains tax purposes tax file numbers of members deductions claimed for the provision of death and disability benefits for members.
+Annual requirements The trustees will: appoint an approved auditor to examine the records at the end of the financial year ■ lodge the fund income tax and regulatory return Capital works with the Tax Office by the due date pay the supervisory levy and the fund's tax may be deducted: liability, when due comply with surcharge requirements buildina comply with member contribution reporting requirements.
+Penalties apply for failing to meet the annual environmental protection earthworks. requirements listed above.
+Tax matters Records will be kept by the trustees in relation to: deductions claimed for administrative and operating expenses of the fund ■ sales and purchases of assets for capital gains producing assessable income. tax purposes Who can claim? ■ tax file numbers of members deductions claimed for the provision of death and income year only if it: disability benefits for members. area of capital works